vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

   bom_data: #@ yaml.decode(data.read(file))
 ```

-* This will store all BoM files present under $HOME/.tanzu/tkg/bom into the boms array
+* This will store all BoM files present under `$HOME/.tanzu/tkg/bom` into the `boms` array
-* TKG library sets TKG_DEFAULT_BOM config variable before generating cluster template which gets used to determine default BoM file with helper functions
+* The TKG library sets the `TKG_DEFAULT_BOM` configuration variable before generating the cluster template which gets used to determine the default BoM file with helper functions
-* ytt overlays have some helper functions to get `get_default_tkr_bom_data`, `get_bom_data_for_tkr_name`, `get_default_tkg_bom_data` which gets used during overlays
+* ytt overlays have some getter helper functions which gets used during overlays: `get_default_tkr_bom_data`, `get_bom_data_for_tkr_name`, `get_default_tkg_bom_data`
-* Using the functions mentioned above, ytt overlays are written in a way that reads the correct BoM file based on the given TKR, and files in the correct image name and image tag.
+* Using the functions mentioned above, ytt overlays are written in a way that reads the correct BoM file based on the given TKR and files in the correct image name and image tag.

-## How TKG library determines the BoM files in the user's file system is outdated and needs to be replaced or not?
+## How the TKG library determines if the BoM files in the user's file system are outdated and need to be replaced?

-* As part of [ensurePrerequisite](../../../tkg/tkgctl/client.go) whenever we create tkgctl client, [EnsureBOMFiles](../../../tkg/tkgconfigupdater/ensure.go) function is invoked
+* As part of [ensurePrerequisite](../../../tkg/tkgctl/client.go) whenever we create the `tkgctl` client, the [EnsureBOMFiles](../../../tkg/tkgconfigupdater/ensure.go) function is invoked
-* This function checks the default TKG BoM file name (determined from the tkg-compatibility file) and compares it with the BoM file present in the user's local filesystem
+* This function checks the default TKG BoM file name (determined from the `tkg-compatibility` file) and compares it with the BoM file present in the user's local filesystem
-* If the default TKG BoM filename does not exist, TKG will back up the old BoM directory and extract bundled BoM file into the user's BoM directory
+* If the default TKG BoM filename does not exist, TKG will back up the old BoM directory and extract the bundled BoM file into the user's BoM directory